borting/borting.github.io/_posts/2022-04-26-80211az-next-generation-positioning.md

 	* TB Specific subelement
 		* ISTA Availability Window element
 			* Availability Bitmap
-			* Count: periodicity in units of 10 TUs, shall be a multiple of the Beacon Interval of the RSTA in units of 10 TUs
+			* Count: periodicity in units of 10 TUs, shall be a multiple of the Beacon Interval of the RSTA in units of 10 TUs (10 * 1024 microseconds)
 	* Secure LTF subelement (optional)

 IFTM